“You are not the Mommy!” This is an oft-repeated phrase at my house directed at bossy siblings. Do you struggle with how to parent a bossy child too?

 They will imitate us in speaking with their siblings.
 I have the authority to command, but my children do not.
 I often have to point out to them how they need to modify how they speak to their siblings because they do not hear what they speak.

-Bossy siblings usually don’t realize how bossy they sound.
+A bossy child usually does not realize how bossy they sound.
 Children assume more kindness and persuasion than what was actually conveyed.
-They need to be coached in how to speak to one another lovingly.
+Bossy kids need to be coached in how to speak to one another lovingly.

 It is a challenge for me as a parent as well.
 How do I instruct in ways that are firm and polite?
 When I ask for something to be done, it might be posed as a question; however, it isn’t an optional thing.